 Fort De Soto Beach, located just outside of Tampa, Florida is a great places to visit for shelling.

-Here you will find amazing shells such as lightning whelk shells as well as sand dollars.
-Here the sand dollars wash up to the shore so you may find sand dollars which are not live and can be taken away if you choose.
+There are several beaches at Fort De Soto however you will find amazing shells such as lightning whelk shells as well as sand dollars specifically in North Beach.
+Here the sand dollars wash up to the shore or you can find them in the tidal pools.
+However make sure that they are not live.
+You cannot take anything that is live off the beach.

 Please note that a telltale sign of a sand dollar that is not live is it is dried and turns a sun-bleached white color.
 You want to make sure to inspect it carefully and thoroughly if you decide to take these away.